hms-dbmi/Hail-on-Google-Cloud/README.md

 # Hail-on-Google-Cloud

-## Deploy a Hail 0.2 cluster (https://hail.is/) in Google Cloud.
+## Deploy a Hail 0.2 cluster (https://hail.is/) in Google Cloud Platform.

-Learn how to create a dataproc cluster with Hail 0.2 on Google Cloud.
+Learn how to create a dataproc cluster with Hail 0.2 on Google Cloud Platform.

 For MAC OS, you can use **cloudtools**, see https://github.com/Nealelab/cloudtools .